 - Your marketing aims and objectives, for example how many new customers you want to gain and the anticipated size of your customer base at the end of the operating period.
-See how to create your marketing strategy.

 - Operational information such as where your business is based, who your suppliers are, and the premises and equipment needed.

 - Financial information, including profit and loss forecasts, cashflow forecasts, sales forecasts and audited accounts.
-See cashflow management.

 - Summary of the business objectives, including targets and target dates.

 If yours is an owner-managed business, you may wish to include an exit plan.
 This includes planning the timing of your departure and the circumstances, eg family succession, a sale of the business, floating your business or closing it down.
-See why you should consider your exit strategy when starting up.

 Why do I need a growth plan?

 There are many reasons why you may need to create a growth plan for your business.
 For example, you may have experienced:

 - low sales

 - increased competition